jaytees/frontend-411/README.md

 I always wanted an application that would make staying up to date with the blogs I follow easier.
 So with my new skills, I thought 'why not to build my own'.

+*In newspaper editing, a SLUG is a short name given to an article that is in production.
+The story is labeled with its slug as it makes its way from the reporter through the editorial process.*

 ## Features

 * Select news outlets to subscribe to